2022 Application now closed. The 2023 application will open in January.

 We desire to help congregations build capacity for vitality and thriving; please contact us for information and assistance.

-A cohort of up to eight congregations will be chosen annually for this program.
+A cohort of up to ten congregations will be chosen annually for this program.

-Each congregation will consist of a member of the pastoral staff or pastor and a congregational lay leader. a group from each congregations who THAT receives a grant, will participate in a meeting of the entire cohort on the campus of Columbia Theological Seminary.
+Each participating congregation will provide participants from a member of the pastoral staff or pastor and a congregational lay leader.
+One should be the designated grant project director.
+These grant project representatives will participate in a meeting of the entire cohort on the campus of Columbia Theological Seminary.

 The cohort sessions will focus on planning, capacity building, program design, and assessment through focused emphases on: